buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Resources/m1_setup.md

-## 🍎 Setting up Solana on a M1 macOS Machine.
+## 🍎 Setting up Solana on a M1 macOS Machine

 **First off - I want to give a HUGE shoutout to our TA, Nick!
 Without Nick, this guide wouldn't have been doable.
 Once you finish this section make sure to give some love to Nick in Discord (Nick_G#4818)**